 Now that’s a silly question!
 How about we start with the basics: concerts, comedians, dances, trips to NYC, guest speakers, Greek Life, recreational sports, NCAA Division II athletics, working out in the Newman Center, and my personal favorite: our student clubs and organizations.
 The Office of Student Activities encourages students to take the lead by offering events and programs that celebrate diversity, foster leadership, and create civic engagement.

-You have three options: traditional dorms, apartment-style residences, and the C-LIFE living and learning community.
+You can live in either our traditional dorms or our apartment-style residences.
 I think living on campus is great because it’s a time when you learn how to balance school work with leisure time—whether that’s movie night with friends, playing pool in the Dominican Hall Lounge, or cheering with me at a basketball game.

 Grants come in many varieties: need-based grants, residential grants, athletic grants, and even federal grants (Pell and SEOG, for example).
 New Jersey residents might also receive the Tuition Aid Grant or Educational Opportunity Fund grant.